EarthlingInteractive/ChangeItLater/README.md

 ## Philosophy

 The framework should be subservient to the application, not the other way around.
+With regard to which specific technologies are used, it should provide good suggestions, but otherwise be as unbiased as possible.

 Template code is provided to help get new projects off the ground quickly with the expectation that not all of its components will be